Mike Robinson (basketball, born 1976)

-Mike Robinson, Jr. (born December 31, 1976) is a retired American professional basketball player and a high school basketball coach.
+Michael Westley Robinson (born December 31, 1976) is a retired American professional basketball player and a high school basketball coach.
 He played professionally for teams in the United States and Argentina.

 Robinson graduated from Richwoods High School in Peoria, Illinois, as a three time all-state selection and the Gatorade Player of the Year for the Midwest in 1996.
 Robinson would score 2,944 career points and play in the McDonald's All-American game.